 5.2 The installer shall wear proper clothing and equipment as recommended by the insulation manufacturer.
-If in doubt of the effects of the insulation, protective clothing, gloves, eye or breathing protection, or all, should be worn.
+If in doubt of the effects of the insulation, wear protective clothing, gloves, eye and breathing protection.

-NOTE 1-For breathing protection use a NIOSH/MSHA approved disposable dust respirator such as a 3M model #8710 or #9900 or equivalent.
+NOTE 1-For breathing protection use a NIOSH approved N95 or higher disposable or reusable particulate respirator such as a 3M model

+#8210 or #8511 or equivalent.6

 5.3 In areas where insulation will be installed, components of the electrical system shall be in good condition.
-If the electrical system is faulty, proper inspection and repair shall be accomplished before installation of the insulation.
+If the electrical system is faulty, proper inspection and repair must be none.

-NOTE 2-The Consumer Product Safety Commission has identified the following signs of potential electrical deficiencies: Lights dimming, fuses blowing, circuit breakers tripping frequently, electrical sparks, and" glowing" from receptacles, lights flickering; and coverplates on switches and outlets that are warm or hot to the touch.
+NOTE 2-The Consumer Product Safety Commission7 has identified the following signs of potential electrical deficiencies: Lights dimming, fuses blowing, circuit breakers tripping frequently, electrical sparks and glowing from receptacles, lights flickering, and coverplates on switches and outlets that are warm or hot to the touch.